 Just like keywords, there is no point filling a list with a lot of geographic entities (states or cities) that you are unlikely to be interested in.
 If you are a photographer from England, it would be useful to have a list of all those towns and counties to work from.
 If you are from Texas, it would be useful to list all the populated places from there.
 If these two don't apply, there's no point having those details.
 That is why the 'Photo-Keywords.com' Hierarchical Image Keyword Catalog is so unique: there are currently

-69 different versions, carefully chosen to match the area YOU are interested in.
+82 different versions, carefully chosen to match the area YOU are interested in.
 All the US states, commonwealths, and territories are there, with the populated places for each one.
-There's also different versions for Australia, Canada, England, Northern Ireland, Scotland, and Wales, listing those states, provinces, or counties with their own populated places.
+There's also different versions for Australia, Canada, England, Northern Ireland, Scotland, Wales, and many other European countries, listing those states, provinces, or counties with their own populated places.
 If you are a world traveler you can choose a version with every country and state in the world.
 If you are after a minimalist list, you can choose just the countries of the world, or the countries of the world + the US states.
 You choose - they all cost the same price.
 If you want a version for another country not listed, just ask, and I will try my best to help you.

 How about a list that is Personalized to my own location ?

-Each version of the 'Photo-Keywords.com' Hierarchical Image Keyword Catalog has been personalized to the area that you choose in a variety of ways:
+Each version of the 'Photo-Keywords.com' Hierarchical Image Keyword Catalog (excepting some European countries) has been personalized to the area that you choose in a variety of ways:

 - American-English and British-English spellings - All North American versions of the list use American-English as the primary language, and provide the British-English equivalent spelling as a synonym.
 All the versions for Great Britain: England, Northern Ireland, Scotland & Wales do the opposite.
 There are currently

 285 separate US/UK english word-pairs that get updated each time the lists are built.